isomerpages/moe-jurongsec/_jss-60th-anniversary/Past vs Present Games.md

 ---
 ![](/images/60th%20Anniversary%20Logo.jpeg)

 For decades since its inception, Jurong Secondary School has been well-known for our sporting prowess.
-To celebrate our sporting heritage, alumni and current students will come together to battle for supremacy in our Past vs Present Games.
-The games that will be played that day include Basketball, Volleyball (only female), and Table Tennis.
+To celebrate our sporting heritage, alumni and current students gathered together to battle for supremacy in our Past vs Present Games.
+The games include Basketball, Volleyball (only female), and Table Tennis.

 **Event Details**